Unfettered III (Anthology Review – Part 1)

 Lawrence portrays a formative episode in the early life of one of his most popular characters, Snorri the fearsome Viking, brave foil to Jalan Kendeth’s cowardly lothario.

 A tender towering sixteen year old, Snorri has already lost his father (you can find him hiding in Lawrence’s Road Brothers anthology) and also the love of his life who bequeathed him a child he fears to parent.
 This is the driving force to send Snorri off on a quest of Beowulf proportions to hunt down a fearsome troll-like creature that has been terrorising the northern side of the Fjord.
 With his friend Olaf wallowing in his wake, Snorri discovers – in a possibly subconscious authorial nod to the Beowulf epic – that it is the mother of the troll he most has to fear.

 Among a Throng of Bilious Octogenarians by Delilah S Dawson.

 Dawson’s hero Barthur knows he is destined to be a hero because he has been anointed with pixie snot.
 So begins the traditional tale of farmboy becomes king as it might have been reinvented by the Monty Python team.

-As Barthur battles for guidance and endorsement from the Elders I was reminded of Eric Idle assuring the multitude in The Life of Bryan – “He’s not the Messiah, he’s a very naughty boy.”
+As Barthur battles for guidance and endorsement from the Elders I was reminded of Eric Idle assuring the multitude in The Life of Brian – “He’s not the Messiah, he’s a very naughty boy.”